bayileyegnabate/05-matplotlib/README.md

 # PyBer Ride-Sharing Analysis

 ## Project Overview
-we analyzed a local congressional Election results from Colorado Board of Elecctions -
+We analyzed ride-sharing using two datasets using Pandas and Matplotlib in order to determine the rides, driver counts and fare for the different cities grouped by city type.

 ### Main Goals of this Analysis:
-    - merge two datasets
+    - create a comprehencomprehensive da
+    - determine the number of rides and drivers as well as fares for each city type
-    - summarize data by city type
+    - create a table that summarizes results by city type
     - create line chart showing total fares

 ## Resources